 The opposite of dilutive securities is anti-dilutive securities.
-They result in an increase in the EPS at the time of conversion into the common shares of the company.
+They result in an increase in the EPS at the time of conversion into the company’s common shares.
 And the net increase or proportional increase in the EPS and earnings remains more than the net increase in the number of total outstanding shares or the proportion of total new issue of shares upon conversion in such instances.

 For example, the conversion of a high-interest convertible bond into common shares of the company will increase the number of outstanding shares.
-However, at the same time interest outgo due to reduction in debt will also decrease and that could be substantial.
+However, at the same time, interest outgo due to debt reduction will also decrease, which could be substantial.
 This could happen when the fresh issue or conversion is on a high premium.
-In such a situation, the substantial reduction in the interest expense and outgo will definitely increase the earnings and this increase may be so large that effectively the EPS increases further even after issuance of further shares upon conversion of such convertible bonds.
+In such a situation, the substantial reduction in the interest expense and outgo will definitely increase the earnings.
+This increase may be so large that, effectively, the EPS increases further even after the issuance of further shares upon conversion of such convertible bonds.
 This will be a case of anti-dilutive security.
 As a rule, we do not include any such securities to calculate diluted EPS.